KaushalBarhate/Chalk-Moment-logger/README.md

 # Chalkmomentlogger

-## Introduction

-Chalk-Moment-logger is a lightweight Node.js module that provides easy logging functionalities for your projects.
+ChalkMomentlogger is a lightweight Node.js module that provides easy logging functionalities for your projects.
 With Chalk-Moment-logger, you can output log messages to the console and optionally save them to a log file.
 It supports different log levels and allows you to customize the log format.

 ## Installation